whodanyalahmed/Sydney_skip_bin_hire/readMe.md

 then<br>
 3 - Download the ChromeDriver and add it to the project directory... then<br>
+4 - Update the path of the ChromeDriver in the script (`app.py`)... then

 ## How to install dependencies

 ```
 pip install -r requirements.txt
 ```

 ## How to run the program